Asymmetric Dark Matter Abundance Including Non-thermal production: Introduction

 On the other hand, asymmetric Dark Matter can be produced non-thermally as heavy particles decay (e.g. moduli decay) into asymmetric Dark Matter.
 In ref.\cite{Dhuria:2015xua}, the authors discussed a cogenesis mechanism in which the baryon asymmetry of the universe and Dark Matter abundance are simultaneously produced at low reheating temperature.
 Refs.\cite{Blinov:2014nla} explored the non--thermal production of Dark Matter including asymmetric Dark Matter in the scheme of Minimal Supersymmetric Standard Model and string motivated models.
 Relic abundance of Dark Matter was calculated in ref.\cite{Drees:2006vh} including the decays of unstable heavy particle to Dark Matter particles.
 In our work, we investigate the relic density of asymmetric Dark Matter in low reheating temperature scenario when the heavy unstable particles $\phi$ decay into asymmetric Dark Matter particles and anti--particles.
 We suppose that the asymmetry is already existed before the decay of heavy particles into asymmetric Dark Matter and they decay into particle and anti--particle in the same amount.
 We still assume the universe is radiation dominated and the additional entropy production from the decay of heavy particle is negligible.
 The decay of heavier particles to asymmetric Dark Matter changes the total relic density of asymmetric Dark Matter.
 The relic abundances of asymmetric Dark Matter particle and anti--particle are both increased when there is additional contribution from the decay of heavier particles.

 The outline of the paper is as following.
-In section 2, we will discuss the relic density calculation of asymmetric Dark Matter including the decay of heavy particles into asymmetric Dark Matter in low temperature scenario.
-In section 3, we will find the approximate analytic solution for the relic density of asymmetric Dark Matter when there is thermal and non--thermal production.
+In section 2, we discuss the relic density calculation of asymmetric Dark Matter including the decay of heavy particles into asymmetric Dark Matter in low temperature scenario.
+We find the approximate analytic solution for the relic density of asymmetric Dark Matter when there is thermal and non--thermal production.
+In section 3, the constraints on parameter spaces are obtained by using the Planck data.
 The last section is devoted to the brief summary and conclusions.